 *Transferring HITT courses must be from a program accredited by the Commission on Accreditation for Health Informatics and Information Management (CAHIIM).

 *Transferring courses must have comparable course objectives equivalent to MC Health Information Technology courses.

 *HITT Courses must have been completed within 4 years of starting the program at Midland College (exception HITT 1205 Medical Terminology).

 *General academic courses within the HIM program must be completed with a “C” or better and be equivalent to current Midland College courses as proven by a Degree Audit done through the MC Registrar’s Office.
-There is no time limit for completion of these courses, but official copies must be reviewed by the registrar's office.
+There is no time limit for completion of these courses, but official copies must be reviewed by the registrar's office for credit consideration.

 Students enrolled in HIM Programs (degree and/or certificate) will require a background check, proof of insurance for the clinical semesters, current immunizations, drug screen, TB tests, OSHA module completion, and HIPAA and Confidentiality statements on file before Clinical Experience may begin.
 Other requirements of the clinical facility may be required.

 Students that will not take any classes on the Midland College campus are still required to have the Meningitis vaccine 10 days prior to the first day of the class.

 Clinical courses will require students to visit facilities to practice skills learned in the courses.
 Travel may be required, but students may complete clinicals at a facility near their home.
 (Associates Degree and Coding Certificate).
 Clinical sites may not allow students with felonies to participate at their facility as this determined by the facility, not the college or HIM program.
 Any concerns a student may have about evidence of criminal records should be discussed with the program chair prior to submission of application.
 The clinical course must be taken at Midland College for credit.